codesharedot/qtum-price-ruby/README.md

-# cosmos price ruby
+# maker price ruby

-Gets the cosmos price with Ruby (from JSON).
+Gets the maker price with Ruby (from JSON).

 https://ruby-lang.co